Description from extension meta

 Your BrainTool data is private, it's your personal information space that the BrainTool application reads from a plain text file completely under your control.
 It's written in the popular Org-Mode format and so can fit within any larger text-based workflow.
 Back it up, copy it, share it - it's just a text file that you own.

-Import from bookmarks, Org files or Tabs Outliner, sync automatically to Google Drive or a local file.
+Import from bookmarks, Org files or other extensions, sync automatically to Google Drive or a local file.
 BrainTool is 100% browser based, so your data never leaves your control.

 BrainTool is hard to summarize.
-Its a way-better bookmarks manager, but it's also a browser manager, a tabs manager and a session manager.
-It's a replacement for tools like Tabs Outliner, but it's mostly a personal knowledge management system that allows you to organize all of your online information sources (web sites, Google docs, gmails, files, photos, Slack channels, social media groups, code repos, wiki pages, task backlogs, Jupyter notebooks, etc etc etc), combine them with your text-based notes and see the big picture in the tree structured side panel.
+Its a way-better bookmarks manager, but it's also a browser manager, a tabs manager, a task manager, and a session manager.
+It's a personal knowledge management system that allows you to organize all of your online information sources (web sites, Google docs, gmails, files, photos, Slack channels, social media groups, code repos, wiki pages, task backlogs, Jupyter notebooks, LLM chat sessions, etc etc etc), combine them with your TODO's and text-based notes and see the big picture in the tree structured side panel.
 It's the plain text bookmarking tool that I always wanted to exist but could never find, so I built it.
 I hope you like it!

 ------- RELEASE NOTES --------